Fulfilling the energy demands of an ever-growing world population and supporting its economic and social development is a complex equation:

 Though hydrocarbons play a core role in Total's strategy, we believe that we must diversify our supply of energy.
 Our aim is to develop renewable energy and incorporate new activities that support it.

 We are a major player in solar energy.
-Working with our subsidiary, SunPower, we manufacture high-performance cells and design turnkey power stations, like Solar Star in the United States, the largest photovoltaic solar power station in the world.
+Working with our subsidiary, SunPower, we manufacture high-performance cells and design turnkey power stations, such as Solar Star in the United States, the largest photovoltaic solar power station in the world.

 To meet customer demand, we want to go one step further by selling integrated solar solutions that combine solar power, storage, and digital optimization tools for distributed electricity.